godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 -  <member></member>
 -  <signal></signal>

 Write in a clear and simple language.
-Always follow the :ref:`class_reference_styleguide` to keep your descriptions short and easy to read. **Do not leave empty lines** in the descriptions: each line in the XML file will result in a new paragraph.
+Always follow the :ref:`writing guidelines <doc_docs_writing_guidelines>` to keep your descriptions short and easy to read. **Do not leave empty lines** in the descriptions: each line in the XML file will result in a new paragraph.

 Here's how a class looks like in XML: